-It's worth misting the leaves from time to time when the air is very dry, but other than that you don't need to worry.
+It's worth misting the leaves from time to time when the air is very dry, but other than that you don't need to worry about humidity levels.

 To produce those massive leaves the Rubber Plant needs feeding.
 Little and often is best, a weak feed every couple of watering's during Spring and Summer.
-As with usual feeding rules, don't fertilise recently repotted or new plants for a good 3 to 6 months.
+As with usual feeding rules, don't fertilise in Winter, or recently repotted and new plants for a good 3 to 6 months.

 The Rubber Plant will be quite happy to grow in a broad range of temperatures between 10°C / 50°F to 29°C / 85°F. If you go hotter, the leaves will lose some of their turgid appearance.
 You can go as low as 4.5°C / 40°F in Winter if you have to, but your watering must be spot on.
 At this temperature you will kill the plant quickly if you have over watered.